-Magnolia Electric Power Association’s safety department is active in many areas.
+Magnolia Electric Power’s safety department is active in many areas.
 The primary objective is to prevent injuries and accidents to the general public and association employees, and, when the need arises, provide emergency assistance during a natural disaster.

 Our job includes not only delivering dependable electric service but teaching our member-owners how to use it safely.
 This is accomplished by the many safety programs presented by our association to schools, community and civic groups.
 If you would like to schedule a program, contact Skipper Anderson, Safety Director.